All You Need to Know About Restricted Holiday

 Reading Time: 5 minutes

-What are Restricted Holidays?
+What is Restricted Holidays?

 A restricted holiday is paid time off that is not mandatory, and the employee can choose if they want to take leave on the days.
 Restricted holidays are also known as optional holidays.
 The companies can operate on these days as these are not mandatory holidays.
 The employees can decide to take leave on the days from the list of Optional holidays curated by HR of the company.